blackbird71SR/Hello-World/README.md

 - [x] **ArnoldC**

+- [x] **Brainfuck**

+Brainfuck is an esoteric programming language created in 1993 by Urban Müller, and notable for its extreme minimalism.

 Programming language based on the one-liners of Arnold Schwarzenegger.

 Whitespace is an esoteric programming language developed by Edwin Brady and Chris Morris at the University of Durham.
 The language consists of spaces, tabs and linefeeds.